The following services are responsible for the delivery of environment related areas across North Ayrshire.

 Waste Resources provides a waste collection and recycling service to 67,841 households.
 A similar service is provided to approximately 1,400 commercial waste producers, realising an annual income in excess of £1.6m.

-We operate 4 Household Waste Recycling Centres, a landfill site and transfer station at Shewalton, Irvine and one in Brodick, Arran.
+We operate 4 Household Waste Recycling Centres, and a transfer station at Shewalton, Irvine and one in Brodick, Arran.

 Our Waste Awareness Team: